67th Special Operations Squadron

-The 67th Special Operation Squadron (67th SOS), nicknamed the Night Owls, is an active United States Air Force unit operating the Lockheed MC-130J Commando II.
+The 67th Special Operation Squadron (67th SOS), nicknamed the Night Owls, is an active United States Air Force unit operating the Lockheed MC-130J Commando II and Fairchild Dornier C-146A Wolfhound.
 It is based at RAF Mildenhall, Suffolk, in the United Kingdom and assigned to the 752d Special Operations Group.
 It was originally activated at RAF Sculthorpe in 1952, transferred to Morón Air Base in Spain in 1966, relocated to RAF Woodbridge, Suffolk, in 1970, transferred to RAF Alconbury, Cambridgeshire in 1992 and, finally, moved to RAF Mildenhall in 1995.
-The 67th SOS is tasked with flying single or multi-ship low-level air refueling missions for special operations helicopters, and infiltration, exfiltration, and resupply of special operations forces by airdrop or airland.
+The 67th SOS is tasked with flying single or multi-ship low-level air refueling missions for special operations helicopters, infiltration, exfiltration and resupply of special operations forces by airdrop or airland.

 History

 1952–1994

 The unit was constituted as the 67th Air Rescue Squadron (67th ARS) on 17 October 1952.
-It was activated on 14 November 1952 at RAF Sculthorpe, England, and discontinued, and inactivated, on 18 March 1960 at Prestwick Airport, Scotland.
-It was activated again on 10 May 1961, and organized on 18 June 1961 at Prestwick Airport, Scotland.
+It was activated on 14 November 1952 at RAF Sculthorpe, England and discontinued, followed by inactivation, on 18 March 1960 at Prestwick Airport, Scotland.
+It was activated again on 10 May 1961 and organized on 18 June 1961 at Prestwick Airport, Scotland.
 The unit was redesignated 67th Air Recovery Squadron (67th ARS) on 1 August 1965, and then as the 67th Aerospace Rescue and Recovery Squadron (67th ARRS) on 8 January 1966.

 It was transferred to Morón Air Base, Spain on 1 July 1966.
 On 15 January 1970, the 67th ARRS transferred to RAF Woodbridge, Suffolk, England.
 The unit operated the Lockheed HC-130N/P fixed wing (also used as rotational support for their detachment of HH-3E Jolly Green Giant helicopters stationed at NAS Keflavik, Iceland) and Sikorsky MH-53 rotary wing aircraft.

 On 1 June 1988, the unit was split into two units redesignated the 67th Special Operations Squadron (67th SOS) for the HC-130 aircraft and the 21st Special Operations Squadron for the HH-53 rotary wing.
 On 1 April 1992, they moved to RAF Alconbury, Cambridgeshire, UK.